ellucian-developer/react-router-dom/README.md

 ### Redirect

-Prefixs redirect paths based on history context.
+Prefixes redirect paths based on history context.
 The prop `to` should remain unchanged from it's standard usage.

 ## Contribute

-If there's a bug please submit open an issue report through GitHub's interface.
+If there's a bug please open an issue report through GitHub's interface.

 Pull Requests are welcomed.